-Plain Text Content Control is limited to content that cannot contain any formatting.
+- Plain Text Content Control is limited to content that cannot contain any formatting.
 In other words: only plain text.
-It also limits the formatting to the formatting that is applied around the content control.
-You can change the formatting by making changes to the surrounding formatting.
+However, you can change the formatting by making changes to the surrounding formatting.

-For example, enter BaseName to fill the name of this document without extension.
+5. Enter the Tag field value.
+It can a SharePoint column name, a formula or a function.
+For example, you can enter BaseName to fill the name of this document without extension.

 Note: we recommend to enter the same value in the Title field, too.
 This way, you will be able to see the Tag field value without opening content control properties.

 7. Open JungleDocs and run a rule that uses this template to create a new document.
 In the example, we've entered the Name field value: DOC-001.